Scroll down to see our summary of things that should raise your suspicion when choosing a breeder.....

 THE TOTAL MALAMUTE- and the IMPORTANCE OF STRUCTURE

 Breeding for only one major trait often causes the loss of other traits- whether it's breeding for size, or only considering temperament without considering structure, or breeding for heavy coats, or whatever it is-the WHOLE dog needs to be considered in breeding.
 If a very large dog still meets the standard in coat, structure, head shape, etc; well okay then!
 And there are some very nice-looking, lovely-tempered Giant Malamutes out there- there are also very poor ones, that even disregarding size, don't have the structure or head shape to really look like a Malamute- there are even those that look cross-bred.
 These are likely from breeders who are only considering size when breeding, rather than structure; overall structure, soundness, health, and temperament should be the first considerations in breeding- equally!
 Malamutes, remember, should be able to move with a clean, reaching, effortless and tireless gait- they should certainly look as though they could motor across the snow all day long!
 I don't believe all breeders need to be aiming to breed show dogs- but their dogs should be built correctly, and look like the ideal that the breed standard describes, regardless of size.
+Also, if they are not "proving" their dogs in some PUBLIC way: working events, or companion events are good options other than the show ring- then how can they really know they are breeding dogs of quality?
+All dogs can be great on their home turf, how do they stack up in public?
+Can they keep working even after the novelty wears off?
 A Malamute with a wonderful temperament but poor structure, whose parents were bred because of their lovely temperaments even though they had that same poor structure, may make a good pet...until the owners decide they want to start, for instance, hiking with their dog on a regular basis.
 For a while, all may be fine- but as the dog keeps working his body, the badly-angled joints will wear and break down, and eventually will cause him pain and irreversible damage- which will often be shown as "grouchiness" (or even worse) in the formerly-happy dog's demeanor!
 Structure is VERY important in the performance rings as well- agility dogs do a great deal of jumping and turning while running very fast!
 Poor shoulder and front leg structure will cause them injury and a very early retirement.
-Poor rear structure will affect their abilities nearly as much.
+Poor rear structure will affect their abilities as much.
 Advanced Obedience dogs must also jump, often higher than in agility- again, structure matters!
 For more insight and understanding of these issues, please read this excellent article, and visit the Canine Sports Productions website for more information.

 Here are some things that earmark breeders to avoid: